pubkey/rxdb/docs-src/docs/nodejs-database.md

 ## Persistent Database

-To get a "normal" database connection where the data is persisted to a file system, RxDB provides multiple [storage implementations](./rx-storage.md).
+To get a "normal" database connection where the data is persisted to a file system, the RxDB real time database provides multiple [storage implementations](./rx-storage.md) that work in Node.js.

 The [FoundationDB](./rx-storage-foundationdb.md) storage connects to a [FoundationDB](https://github.com/apple/foundationdb) cluster which itself is just a distributed key-value engine.
 RxDB adds the NoSQL query-engine, indexes and other features on top of it.
 It scales horizontally because you can always add more servers to the FoundationDB cluster to increase the capacity.